fbpx

 • Distracted driving

-Liability is determined by examining the facts of the accident and identifying what the direct cause was, and doing so can be quite complex.
+Liability depends on examining the facts of the accident and identifying the direct cause, which can be quite complex.
 Consult with one of our Los Angeles Personal Injury attorneys to help you figure out who was at fault in your accident.

-How Can I be at Fault for an Auto Accident if the Other Driver was Drunk?
+How Can I Be At Fault For An Auto Accident If The Other Driver Drove Drunk?

 What if I am Partly at Fault in an Accident with a Drunk Driver?

+California follows comparative negligence, allowing both parties to share fault in an accident based on their level of responsibility.
+In such cases, the settlement amount recovered to cover losses will be much lower.
 For example, you may have been looking at your phone while you were driving and a drunk driver swerved out of their lane and side swiped your car.
 In such a case, both parties will most likely share fault because both parties’ actions contributed to the accident.

-Had you not been on your phone and the driver had not been impaired and swerved, the accident would have been avoided.
+If you hadn’t used your phone and the driver hadn’t swerved while impaired, the accident would not have occurred.
 If you are partly at fault in your accident, our Los Angeles Personal Injury attorneys can help you figure out what percentage of the accident was your fault.
-You can still recover losses, but they will be reduced by the same percentage that you were at fault for.
+You can still recover losses, but the amount will reduce by the percentage of your fault in the accident.
 So if you were 90% at fault, you can still receive 10% of your damages as compensation.

 What Should I do if I was Involved in an Accident with a Drunk Driver?

-If you or a loved one has been in an accident involving a drunk driver, contact our Los Angeles Personal Injury attorneys at (310) 943-1171 for a free consultation.
+If you or a loved one has been in an accident involving a drunk driver, contact KAASS LAW (310) 943-1171 for a free consultation.
 Our attorneys will evaluate the details of your case and let you know what to expect and how you can proceed.
 Our team speaks English, Spanish, Russian, and Armenian.

 Leave a Reply